eddmash/filterableadapter/docs/source/form/index.rst

 The library also comes an inbuilt :doc:`Data populator <faker>` to use when developing.
 This comes in handy when you want to prepopulate you form with sample data.

-For validation the `Validation <http://android-validation-library.readthedocs.io>`_ is used.
+For validation the :doc:`Validation <../validation/index>` is used.

 .. image:: basicform.png